-The goals of Music and Movement are to provide musical training for dance/movement artists.
+The goals of Music for Dancers are to provide musical training for dance/movement artists.

 - Develop the ability to play rhythms and improvise with voice and body percussion.

 - Inspire listening and the ability to effectively communicate observations.

 - Develop the dancer's communication skills as they pertain to musical issues.

 - Create an awareness of the parameters of a dancer's musicianship within the technique class and in choreography.

 - Establish a common language between music and dance by attaining a working knowledge of music notation and meter.